parkjangwon/icu/README.md

 ## ✨ Key Features

-- **Simple Sign-in (Google SSO)**: Sign in with Google via Supabase Auth and start monitoring.
+- Simple Sign-in (Google SSO): Sign in with Google via Supabase Auth and start monitoring.
-- **Periodic Health Checks**: Automatically checks your URL's status (UP/DOWN) and response time.
+- Periodic Health Checks: Automatically checks your URL's status (UP/DOWN) and response time.
-- **Real-time Dashboard**: A unique, shareable page for each URL showing its current status, response time chart, and check history.
+- Real-time Dashboard: A unique, shareable page for each URL showing its current status, response time chart, and check history.
-- **Modern UI/UX**: Clean interface with both **Dark and Light mode** support.
+- Modern UI/UX: Clean interface with both Dark and Light mode support.
-- **Email Notifications**: Set up email alerts to be notified when your service goes down (backend logic for sending emails is a future extension).
+- Email/Webhook Notifications: Configure notifications; webhook delivery is supported.
+(Email sending code can be added later.)
+- URL registration validation: On first registration, ICU performs a real network check and rejects unreachable URLs with an English message: "Unable to connect to the specified URL.
+Please ensure the URL is up and running."
+- URL retention policy: For each URL, only the latest 10 health check results are kept to reduce DB load.
+- Auto-deactivate: If a URL stays DOWN for 3 consecutive checks, it will be automatically set to Inactive to save resources.
+Re-activating triggers an immediate check.
+- Per-account limit: You can register up to 5 URLs per account.

 ## 🛠️ Tech Stack